sidstuff/crypto/README.md

 ```
 openssl x509 -in mycert.crt -out my_cert.crt
 ```
-To read the information contained in the certificate, run
+We share our certificate with the people we want to communicate with.
+To read the information contained in the certificate, they can run
 ```
 $ openssl x509 -in my_cert.crt -text -noout
 Certificate: